 How can I stop my dog from barking at passing dogs?

 Your dog barks at the things he’s unsure of, like other animals.
 Call their name and when your dog turns towards you, give the command sit; you can then give a treat if the barking stops.

 Why does my dog bark during the walk when he sees other dogs?

-Most dogs love going for walks, and although they can provide a great opportunity to discover new places and meet new people, sometimes your dog’s excitement can get the best of him.
+Most owners love exercising a dog and dogs love going for walks, and although they can provide a great opportunity to discover new places and meet new people, sometimes your dog’s excitement can get the best of him.
 He may have an urge to protect you or is simply letting everyone know he is here.

 A Dog barks for a variety of reasons.
 They may be excited to see something they want, frustrated by walking on the leash; your dog may be barking because he is frightened and wants to keep the other dog away.
 A dog’s barking can also depend on its breed, as some are more likely than others to vocalise when out with their owners.